Artboomy/japanese-vocabulary-extractor/README.md

 * Live Output from Mokuro (it can take very long)
 * Separate outputs for each volume
 * Added translations through dictionary lookup?
-* Support other input formats
+* Support more input formats (please suggest any you might want!)
 * Support other output formats